Printing Tips

 Holding your manual together

 Keeping good care of your printed manuals is not all that important since you can always print a new copy, but some people like to protect their pages by putting some sort of binding on them.
-You can be as fancy or as crude as you want to be.
-Below are some of the more popular page binding techniques:
+You can choose a binding method as simple or elaborate as you prefer.
+Here are some popular page binding techniques:

 - Unbounded/ No Binding – Be careful of pages flying away in the wind.